num3ric/Cinder-Skinning/README.md

 TODOs
 -------------------------

-In no particular order:
+With the graphics cinder rewrite:
 * Reinforcing the loader, fail elegantly
-* Cleanup print statements with a logger
+* Asynchronous loading (shared OpenGL context required)

+In general:
+* Progress on animation API (timeline, animation blending)
 * Finish Kinect sample (skeleton remapping?)
-* Add tests, starting with the anim curves
+* Samples are great, but tests would help, especially for the anim curves code
-* Progress on animation API (including animation blending if possible)
-* Asynchronous loading (shared OpenGL context required)
 * Assimp independance so that models can be saved and loaded (via a standard format) without it
 * Integrate Obj-loader as a ModelSource